 Grant awards are evaluated by management and determined to be either unconditional contributions, exchange transactions, or conditional contributions.
 If considered an unconditional contribution, revenue from grants is recorded upon notification of the award.
 If considered an exchange transaction, revenue from grants is recorded as services are performed under the terms of the respective grant agreement.
-If considered a conditional contribution, revenue from grants is recorded at the time the conditions on which they depend have been met.
+If considered a conditional contribution, revenue from grants is recorded have been met.